MetOffice/lfric_core/documentation/source/user_guide/meshes/index.rst

      under which the code may be used.
    -----------------------------------------------------------------------------

-.. _section meshes and tools:
+.. _section mesh generation:

-Meshes
+Mesh generation
 =====================

-LFRic fields require an association with a 3D-mesh.
-Such a mesh requires formal definition of its entities (nodes,edges,faces,volumes) and how they are interconnected.
-Field 3D-meshes are constructed internally via the extrusion of pre-generated 2D-meshes dimensioned to the models surface extents.
+LFRic fields require an association with a 3D-mesh object.
+Such a mesh object requires formal definition of its entities (nodes,edges,faces,volumes) and how they are interconnected.
+LFRic 3D-mesh objects are constructed internally by the LFRic application via extrusion of 2D-meshes which are read in from file.

-This section aims to describe supported 2D-meshes and how to generate them.
+This section aims to describe supported 2D-meshes and how to generate them for use in an LFRic application.

 .. toctree::
    :caption: Contents
-   :maxdepth: 2
+   :maxdepth: 3

-   quick_start
+   mesh_generators
-   mesh_generator_namelists
+   mesh_configuration_namelists
-   mesh_generation
+   mesh_namelist
-   mesh_topologies
+   cubed_sphere_namelist
-   transformations
+   planar_mesh_namelist
-   intermesh_mappings
+   partitions_namelist
-   prepartitioning
+   rotation_namelist
-   mesh_metadata
+   stretch_grid_namelist